 Italians love kids

 I know its a cliché but Italians really love babies!
+We found this to be true when we were visiting Rome with a baby.
 There was no where we didn’t feel welcome.
 From small cafes to 5* hotels Baby E was literally welcomed with open arms.
 Waiters would keep her amused which gave us the rare chance to eat a meal somewhat together and helped with any request.
 Everywhere we went our Principessa or our Bella Bambino was showered with attention and love.
 It was like going on holiday with a celebrity.
 Baby E loved the attention and we loved the welcoming family atmosphere.

 For me Italy really is one of the best places to take a baby on holiday.
 Looking for more advice on travelling to Rome with a little one?
 Then why check out our advice on travelling to Rome with a little one take a look at our Essential Information Guide for Travelling to Rome with a Baby!

 If you enjoyed this post you may enjoy our practical guide for parents visiting Rome including top tips about where to buy baby products, changing facilities and getting around in Rome.